- Jul 27, 2024

 The modern digital experience toolset

-This is also evident with the toolset required for digital experience.
 Shifting underwriting, claims, and other processes to a modern cloud environment that leverages microservices and APIs can seem like a daunting task alone.
-However, you also need a host of martech tools for analytics, measuring funnels, orchestrating journeys, improving conversion, activating and retaining customers.
-They’ll range from marketing automation, CRO to CRM, CDP, and, of course, a headless CMS to provide consistent content throughout the digital lifecycle and all channels.
+However, you also need various martech tools for analytics, measuring funnels, orchestrating journeys, improving conversion, and activating and retaining customers.
+They’ll range from marketing automation and CRO to CRM, CDP, and, of course, a headless CMS to provide consistent content throughout the digital lifecycle and all channels.

 With looming industry disruption by “digital-first” startups, you need them now.
 And your digital experience can’t be stuck in the past decade.
 Once you have the tools, you might also think about changing some for the next big thing by tomorrow – not in a few years.
 Digital experience needs to be agile and adapt much faster than back-office systems to keep up with customer expectations.